 Are you a healthcare professional working in Pediatric emergencies?
 Then you must be aware that your Pediatric Advanced Life Support(PALS) certificate must be current.
-Pediatric Advanced Life Support Certification(PALS) is an advanced life support training that prepares medical professionals for emergencies involving infants and children.
+Pediatric Advanced Life Support Certification(PALS) is an advanced life support training that prepares medical professionals for emergencies involving infants, children, and pediatric patients as a whole.

 PALS Certification is usually valid for two years.
 After that, you need to renew it.
 If your PALS Certification has expired, it is crucial to renew your AHA PALS certification as soon as possible.
-Whether changing your jobs or forgetting to get PALS recertified, you may have many questions about what to do next.
-Don’t worry; this article will discuss what to do after your PALS Certification expires and the importance of PALS recertifications.
+Whether changing your jobs or forgetting to get PALS renewal after expiration, you may have many questions about what to do next.
+Don’t worry; this article will discuss what to do after your PALS Certification expiration and the importance of PALS recertifications.

 Understanding the PALS Recertification Process